GUESTS: Enter WebAdvisor Here

 Course Selection can be made via WebAdvisor (if you have completed Foundation and have no outstanding Fees), paper (fax) or in person if you wish, but can only be accepted once the individual is authorized to register:

-• In person at the Office of Student and Academic Services (you will be required to fill out a registration form)
+• Course selection can be made in person at the Office of Student and Academic Services (you will be required to fill out a registration form)

 WebAdvisor will ALERT you if a course you wish to register for conflicts with another choice, but will allow you to "waitlist" yourself for a course even if there is a conflict (the conflict alert will appear once you are granted permission to register in that waitlisted class).
 Students are NOT permitted to register with conflicts, so please heed the alert, and DROP the conflicting course.
 Registration staff will not be checking conflicts, and so you must pay close attention to your schedule to avoid them.

-Prior to classes beginning for a term, Waitlist Offers will be emailed (to NSCAD student email accounts) on WEDNESDAYS until the relevant semester begins, when waitlist offers will be sent out DAILY.
+Waitlists are maintained until the beginning of the relevant term.
+Prior to classes beginning for a term, Waitlist Offers will be emailed (to NSCAD student email accounts) on WEDNESDAYS until the relevant semester begins.
 We call this "Waitlist Wednesday".

 If you are on a waitlist, you should check your NSCAD email each WEDNESDAY or log in to your WebAdvisor account and review the “Manage My Waitlist” link.
 If you have a waitlist status of “P” (Permission to register) with an expiry date which has not yet arrived, you are eligible to register for that course.
 Note that after the 24 hours has expired, while you may still see the “P” designation, the expiration time will indicate that the space is no longer available to you.

-If you have difficulty registering, you may contact nscad.ca for assistance (you may have a restriction on your file such as unfinished Foundation Courses which require you to have your waitlist offer processed for you).
+If you have difficulty registering, you may contact your Academic Advisor for assistance (you may have a restriction on your file such as unfinished Foundation Courses which require you to have your waitlist offer processed for you).
 Remember that your waitlist offer expires in 24 hours.
 Once your waitlist spot expires, you will no longer be eligible to register for that course.

 OVERLOADS of 18 CREDITS: